Your Complete Guide to PPC (Pay-Per-Click) Advertising

 If you’re just getting started with paid search, this guide will help you navigate the complexities and help you focus on the fundamentals to sell more products and get more leads.

 What is PPC (pay-per-click) advertising?

-At its most basic, PPC advertising is an auction-based method of buying digital advertising on a pay-per-click (PPC) basis.
-Advertisers only pay when someone clicks on (or engages with) an ad rather than paying when an ad impression is served or viewed on the page.
+At its most basic, PPC advertising is an auction-based method of buying digital advertising on a pay-per-click (PPC) basis on platforms like Google Ads.
+Advertisers only pay when someone clicks on or engages with an ad rather than paying when an ad impression is served or viewed on the page.

 |Max CPC||Maximum cost per click.
 This is the bid an advertiser sets, establishing the maximum amount the advertiser is willing to pay for a click.|

 |CPM||Stands for cost per thousand.
 Advertisers pay per thousand impressions.
 An impression is counted whenever an ad is served.|